This post may contain affiliate links. Please read my disclosure policy.

 They also freeze really well, so I always have some on hand to pack for school lunches.
 Which is why I wrote the recipe to make so many!
 I figure while I’m at it… 😉

-I like to pair a few of these with a bowl of yogurt mixed with fruit and usually raisins or grapes and their milk.
+I like to pair a few of these muffins with a bowl of yogurt mixed with fruit, a side of fruit – usually raisins or grapes – and their milk.
 I know they are feasting well.

 These banana spinach muffins even work great on their own as an afternoon snack.
 Shoot, you could call them breakfast since it’s a little like a green version of banana bread muffins!